sbogucki12/SpaASMR2018/README.md

 ## To Do Next:

-[ ] - Upgrade "Saved to Favorites" from alert to a bootbox

-[ ] - Add button to remove video from Favorites
+[ ] - Add button to remove video from Favorites.

-[ ] - Add "Beta" to all instances of "Spa: ASMR"
+[ ] - Upgrade "Saved to Favorites" from alert to a bootbox.

-[ ] - Create a form for users to submit errors they discover in the app
+[ ] - Create a form for users to submit errors they discover in the app.

+[ ] - Add an "About ASMR" section.

+[ ] - Add "Beta" to all instances of "Spa: ASMR".

+[ ] - Refactor as needed, add comments, ensure error-handling is implemented where needed.

+[ ] - Run Glimpse; optimize database as necessary, add caching as needed.

+[ ] - Reseed Database.

 ## Timeline